 Going small for big savings

-The Department for Business, Innovation and Skills’ (BIS) Estates Transition Programme has begun.
+The Department for Business, Innovation and Skills’ (BIS - now BEIS) Estates Transition Programme has begun.
 Aiming to drop from 200 to 70 or less premises used, it’s set to save £100 million by the end of 2014–15.
 Using PSMA data, BIS can:

 - Understand the geographical footprint of its existing 5 million m2 estate.